carpasse/poc-conventional-changelog/README.md

 ```
 perf: Improve TS build times.

-Setup project references to only build packages that change in the monorepo
+Setup project references to only build packages that change in the monorepo.
 ```

 ##### Package manager disclaimer